Tokyo Olympics: A success? A failure? And how to judge? - WHIZ News

 Just getting through it will be cast as a success by many.
 This may be the spin no matter what happens, particularly for the IOC, its broadcast partners and Japanese media.
 A half dozen newspapers in Japan are domestic sponsors and have a vested interest in portraying the Games positively.

-The more the focus is on the sports — and off politics, costs, corruption, and COVID — the better it is for the Switzerland-based IOC.
+The more the focus is on the sports — and off politics, costs, corruption and COVID-19 — the better it is for the Switzerland-based IOC.

 Pushing on with the Olympics after the postponement — and during the pandemic — has hurt the IOC’s reputation in Japan.
 Kaori Yamaguchi, a former bronze medalist and a member of the Japanese Olympic Committee, said a few months ago that she was shocked to find the IOC operated primarily as an “entertainment” business.